-Dr Roland Chia & Rev George Ong’s Articles Focussing on the Most Toxic & Serious of Joseph Prince’s Heresies (Dated 5 Oct 2021)
+Dr Roland Chia (see below) & Rev George Ong’s Articles Focussing on the Most Toxic & Serious of Joseph Prince’s Heresies (Dated 5 Oct 2021)

 When Dr Roland Chia submitted his article to me focussing on Joseph Prince’s claim that all of Jesus’ teachings in the gospels before the cross are no longer binding on New Covenant believers, I had also already begun penning down my notes on the same topic to be featured.
 This is more than just a coincidence.
 Both Dr Roland Chia’s article and mine which are featured on this website are definitely guided by the Lord for such a time as this.